FFLAB/reminder-memongi-pwa/specs.md

 ## Reminder PWA
 ### To Do
+- [ ] Fix vertical height to not scroll
+- [ ] Add a data overlay pane to enter/change data
-- [ ] Add sroll events
+- [ ] Add saveLocalRemindersData(remindersData)
+- [ ] Store reminders in local storage as json
-- [ ] Add scroll fcns and rewrite touch events using them
+- [ ] Add update load to retrieve from local storage
-- [ ] Add mouse events using scroll fcns
+- [ ] Add a remove button to overlay pane
+- [ ] Connect long press to edit pane
 - [ ] Add factory with createReminderFactory()
 - [ ] Add factory createReminder() and prototype with getData()
-- [ ] Add saveLocalRemindersData(remindersData)
-- [ ] Add all files to cache

-- [ ] Add a data overlay pane to enter/change data
 - [ ] Add an add button to the header, bring up data pane with add/cancel buttons
 - [ ] Make reminders immutable, add data id, create with data object
 - [ ] Update reminders to be tree nodes